garrandall/popular-music-data/tracks/i-heard-it-through-the-grapevine--part-1--roger.md

 (Heard it through the grapevine)
 {Longer would you be mine)

-Ooh, grapevine, baby, baby, baby, baby, baby, baby Don't leave me, girl, because I need your love so bad I know a man ain't supposed to cry
+Oh, grapevine, baby, baby, baby, baby, baby, baby Don't leave me, girl, because I need your love so bad I know a man ain't supposed to cry
 But these tears I can't hold inside